ju9/advent-of-code-2019-sol/README.md

 ## I/O Interface

-Each solution is a standalone program called _solution_.
+Each solution is a standalone program called _solution_ or _main.exe_.
 Input will be read from standard input, output will be passed to standard output.
 Usage: solution < input.txt > output.txt

+Where keyboard input is needed, the usage may be: main.exe "input.txt" etc. - may be indicated in Makefile under the 'run' target.

 For solutions in interpreted languages the usage may vary; wrapper in Bash may be used.